Wladislawe/ab-test-conversion/README.md

    To study additionally:
    - new vs returning users;
    - mobile vs desktop devices;
-   - traffic sources.
+   - traffic sources
-   Sometimes the overall effect is ‘0’, but in certain segments the new page performs better/worse.
+   Sometimes the overall effect is ‘0’, but in certain segments the new page performs better/worse

 ---